1. Purpose of policy

 - A substantial and specific danger to the health or safety of a person with a disability;

-- A substantial and specific danger to the environment; and
+- A substantial and specific danger to the environment; or

 - The conduct of another person that could, if proven, be a reprisal.